Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4000 Gold
 - Spell Focus

-**Charges**: This item has charges equal to your proficiency bonus and regains all charges when you finish a long rest.
+**Charges**: This item has 3 charges and regains all charges when you finish a long rest.

 **Haste**: Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.